chenlabUIUC/AutoLCET/6.5 shape signature example/README.md

 # Getting started
-Run shapeSignatureAnalysis.m in MATLAB.
-The results will be saved in folder "signature".
+1. Run shapeSignatureAnalysis.m in MATLAB.
+Input data example is included in "signature/surfaceData".
+2. The results will be saved in folder "signature/sigData", "signature/sigVisualize", and "signature/rateVisualize".